rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 You can create templates in the `/home/$USER/templates` folder for the document types that you use on a regular basis.
 To create a template:

 - Open the application you want to create a template for
-- Set any options for the template
+- Set any options for the template or enter text if it's a document.
 - Save the file in the `/home/$USER/templates` folder.
 For example, my template folder is `/home/mhubbard/templates`

-For example, I wanted a plain text template so I opened `Text Editor` and saved the blank document as New_Text_Document.txt in the templates folder.
+I wanted a plain text template so I opened `Text Editor` and saved the blank document as New_Text_Document.txt in the templates folder.
 Now when I right click I can select `New_Txt_Document.txt` for a blank text file.

 I right clicked over the `New_Text_Document.txt` file and selected `Open With` then set VS Code as the `Always use for this type of file` option.